 The application form and a list of our outreach partner schools can be found on our Outreach web pages.

-Recognising the vital importance of NHS recruitment, the government has decided to provide extra financial help in the form of a grant of at least £5,000 per year.
+Recognising the vital importance of NHS recruitment, the government has decided to provide extra financial help in the form of a grant of at least £5,000 per year (subject to government review for subsequent years).
 Students on the following courses will be eligible to receive this grant:

 Students studying on our Mental Health Nursing and Diagnostic Radiography courses will also receive an additional £1,000 per year from the government.
 Additional funding will also be available for childcare.
 You do not have to pay this money back in future.